rlouf/blog/content/post/introduce_mcx.md

 ```

 which is syntactically correct python, but wouldn't do anything good without the
 `@mcx.model` decorator.
+Notice the `<~` operator, which is not standard python notation.
+It stands for "random variable" assignment in MCX.

+What happens when you call this function?
+Under the hood MCX parses the content of your model into an intermediate representation, which is a mix between a graphical model (which is the mathematical object your model describes) and an abstract syntax tree (to maintain control flow).
+Random variables are identified as well as their distributions and the other variables they depend on.

+Models are funny objects.
+First, they are generative functions.
+If you call `beta_binomial` with a Prngkey it will return a sample from the predictive distribution.
+They are also distributions and implement `sample` that returns samples from the joint distribution implicitly defined, as well as `logpdf` which returns the logprobabiliy of points in the sample space.

 What happens when you call the function is that its
 content is being parsed: random variables and distributions are identified as
 well as their dependencies.
 And this is the second important thing: they are
 parsed into a directed graph, another representation of the equations above.
 The